The best things to do in Helsinki with kids

 The Old Market Hall in Helsinki

-Helsinki is home to three market halls but we only had time to visit one and choose the Old Market Hall located on the harbour opposite the Allas Sea Pools.
+Helsinki is home to three market halls including the oldest indoor market in Finland, the appropriately-named Old Market Hall.
+Opened in 1889, the market hall sits on the harbour opposite the Allas Sea Pools.

-This market hall first opened in 1889, making it the oldest indoor market in Finland.
-It’s one of the most popular Helsinki attractions and not just because of it’s history, this is the place to come to try some local Finnish delicacies.
 There are stalls selling everything from fish and meat to pastries and breads and it’s the perfect place to pick up some lunch or a snack.
 A couple of stalls also sell a selection of international foods including Spanish and Middle Eastern.

 The Old Market Hall is open six days a week (it’s closed on Sundays) from 8am to 6pm.
 Nearby is the Market Square, one of Helsinki’s main hubs, where you’ll find a daily market with locals selling Finnish souvenirs such as the wooden mugs traditionally used to drink berry tea and reindeer horns.
 At the beginning of October starts the Baltic Herring Market, which is a great time to visit.